-Expected Outcome: In support of the implementation of the Nature Restoration Regulation, the Adaptation and Cities Missions, and the New European Bauhaus, projects are expected to contribute to all of the following outcomes:
+Expected Outcome: Projects are expected to contribute to all of the following outcomes:

-Development of approaches, tools and methods, on how and where to restore, increase and maintain urban green space and tree canopy cover to achieve the greatest positive impacts - on climate mitigation and adaptation, biodiversity, soil, air and water quality, quality of life, disaster resilience, and human health.
+Development of approaches, tools and methods, on how and where to restore, increase and maintain urban green space and tree canopy cover to achieve the greatest positive impacts - on climate mitigation, adaptation and resilience, biodiversity, soil, air and water quality, quality of life, and human health.

 Uptake and deployment of solutions to map, restore, increase and maintain urban green space and tree canopy cover, via pilot sites in lead cities, including along urban transport networks.

-Monitoring, evaluation and assessment of the environmental, economic, social and health benefits of the solutions deployed in pilot sites.
+Monitoring, evaluation and assessment of the environmental, economic, social and health impacts of the solutions deployed in pilot sites, including co-benefits.

 Dissemination of results to follower cities and relevant target groups in other countries and cities.